John Crafoord: 2024–25 season

 The Crafoords started the season by competing on the 2024–25 ISU Challenger Series, finishing twelfth at the 2024 CS John Nicks International Pairs Competition and eleventh at the 2024 CS Nebelhorn Trophy.
 Going on to compete at the 2024 Trophée Métropole Nice Côte d'Azur, however after completing the short program segment, the senior pairs free skate event was cancelled due to poor weather conditions.
 The Crafoords were declared fourth due to their short program result.

 In November, the Crafoords competed at the 2024 Ice Challenge, the 2024 NRW Trophy, and the 2024 CS Golden Spin of Zagreb, finishing fourth, second, and eighth respectively.
 They won their third consecutive national title the following month.
 The Crafoords then followed up that result by winning silver at the 2025 Bavarian Open.

 Selected to compete at the 2025 European Championships in Tallinn, Estonia, the Crafoords placed seventeenth in the short program and did not advance to the free skate segment.
 They subsequently finished the season by placing eighth at the Road to 26 Trophy in Milan, Italy, a test event for the 2026 Winter Olympics.

+On December 9, 2025, it was announced that John had retired from competitive figure skating due to injury.
+It was also reported that Greta intended to continue her career with a new pair skating partner.